 Prices are a little higher, but with the stunning food presentation, you’re paying for a unique indulgence in a fun atmosphere.
 Whether you’re looking for a light treat or a healthy meal, Matcha Mama is a trendy hotspot not to be missed in Tulum.

 3. Burrito Amor

 Burrito Amor is an unassuming restaurant sitting right off of the main highway that cuts through Tulum Centro.

-At first approach, you may think that Burrito Amor is just a tourist spot, with how busy the tables might look, but the restaurant thankfully lives up to its popularity.
+At first approach, you may think Burrito Amor is just a tourist spot, with how busy the tables might look, but the restaurant thankfully lives up to its popularity.

-The go-to order would of course be any of their unique gourmet burritos, though if you need something refreshing, they also have a great cold bar with juice custards, smoothie bowls, and yogurts.
+The go-to order would, of course, be any of their unique gourmet burritos, though if you need something refreshing, they also have a great cold bar with juice custards, smoothie bowls, and yogurts.

 Burrito Amor is also an excellent food option for vegans and vegetarians, with almost half of their menu consisting of vegan and vegetarian options or alternatives.

 Their plates rival even some of the best tacos in Puerto Vallarta – and those are some excellent tacos.
 A meal for two at Burrito Amor will run about 200 pesos for food, and drinks range from 30-60 pesos for juices and about 80 pesos for wine and mezcal options.

 And, because of its great location, you can easily hop to one of the many dessert spots or bars along the street after dinner.